suleymanozkeskin/Cryptocurrency_Perpetual_Market_Tracker_Bot/README.md

       retrieve_data("BTC", 6)

-The first parameter specifies the cryptocurrency symbol and the second parameter specifies the frequency in seconds that the data should be retrieved.

-Run the main.py file by typing the following command in the terminal:

-python main.py

 The retrieve_data function takes two parameters: symbol and frequency.
 The symbol parameter specifies the cryptocurrency to track and the frequency parameter specifies how often the data should be retrieved.

+## Run the main.py file by typing the following command in the terminal:

+      python main.py

 The data is retrieved from the coinglass.com API and is stored in a pandas DataFrame.
 The necessary data is then extracted from the DataFrame and stored in a new DataFrame with the desired format.
 The data is then logged to a CSV file with the name "{symbol}_data.csv".